 - Y is the dimension in Millimeters (mm)

-3 Methods to Convert Millimeter (mm) to Inches (in) in Excel
+How to Convert Millimeters (mm) to Inches (in) in Excel: 3 Methods

 Suppose, you have a number of wooden blocks.
 You have their lengths in Millimeters(mm) units.
 Now, you want to convert them into Inches (in) units.
 I will show you 3 quick methods to do this.